-Birthday parties, holiday celebrations, and end-of-the-school-year festivities are huge events for kids.
-Food is often the centerpiece.
+Birthday parties, holiday celebrations, and festivities at the end of the school year are huge events for kids.
+And food is often the centerpiece of these events.

 Your child’s school may have already briefed you on food allergy information regarding safe lunches and snacks to pack.
 This same attention to detail is important when hosting parties where food will be served.

-The eight foods responsible for the most allergic reactions include:
+The nine foods responsible for the most allergic reactions include (2,

-In fact, these foods trigger up to a 90 percent of all reported reactions.
+In fact, these foods trigger up to 90 percent of all reported allergic reactions (2).

 Each person’s allergy response is unique.
 One child might be allergic to only wheat, for example, while wheat, eggs, and tree nuts may affect another child.